-You’ve arrived at my blog and website, and if you’re wondering about the person behind the blog, I’m Harold Shinsato, a coach, a public speaker, software developer, Open Space Technology facilitator, co-founder of Montana Code School, founder of Montana Agile Culture House (formerly Missoula BarCamp), board member of the Open Space Institute of the U.S.
+You’ve arrived at my blog and website, and if you’re wondering about the person behind the blog, I’m Harold Shinsato, an experienced team and technical coach, a public speaker, software developer, Open Space Technology facilitator, systemic constellation facilitator, co-founder of Montana Code School, board member of the Open Space Institute of the U.S.

 My last name means new hometown, or new milestone in Japanese.
 It reflects the feeling of Hawaiian Ohana that I hope to help spread, to help realize a healthy global village that has a feeling of home.
 Both my parents were born in Hawaii, and the word Ohana is Hawaiian for a spirit of family, immediate and extended, biological and intentional.